Hello and welcome to podcast of the Lotus Eaters episode 1263 on 30th of September 2025.

 You end up at like the International Monetary Fund, the World Bank, Deutsche Bank, or the Bank of International Settlements.

-Yeah, that's the thing you and it's like, oh, okay, that exists.
+And it's like, oh, okay, that exists.

 Quickly read the Wikipedia page.

-Alright, they're one of the most pivotal things in the whole world.
+All right, they're one of the most pivotal things in the whole world.

-And no one's ever heard of it.
+And no one's ever heard of them.

 And you had to be working in the guts of finance to even hear about them.